CosmWasm/docs-deprecated/docs/intro/composition.md

 app itself, to make it easy to configure.
 Rather than forking `go-cosmwasm` and rebuilding it.
 Thus, we would need someway for the blockchain to pass in a list of enabled feature flags, which would then be used in `check_compatibility` and also exposed in the
 `Instance.context` (as no-op callbacks, but there so it will link properly).

+Note: This is currently discussed in [an open issue](https://github.com/CosmWasm/cosmwasm/issues/301) to be part of the 0.8 release.

 ### Type-Safe Wrappers